-2.2.1 Confirmation Letter and Declaration of Acceptance (CLD)
+1.2.1 Confirmation Letter and Declaration of Acceptance (CLD)

-The new combined agreement "Confirmation Letter and Declaration of Acceptance (CLD) has to be signed and submitted together with the submission of the Celtic Project Proposal.
+The new combined agreement "Confirmation Letter and Declaration of Acceptance (CLD)" has to be signed and submitted together with the submission of the Celtic Project Proposal.

-With the CLD a company confirms that it accepts the CELTIC-NEXT rules and is ready to pay the CELTIC-NEXT fees soon as the company becomes actively involved in the indicated CELTIC-NEXT project.
+With the CLD a company confirms that it accepts the CELTIC-NEXT rules and is ready to pay the CELTIC-NEXT fees as soon as the company becomes actively involved in the indicated CELTIC-NEXT project.
 The CLD is also necessary for all project partners.
-For details on the CELTIC-NEXT fee please refer also to chapter 8.
+For details on the CELTIC-NEXT fee please refer also to chapter CELTIC-NEXT Fee - invoicing and payment Procedure.

-In case the CLD will not be available when the assignment of the CELTIC-NEXT label takes place those companies will receive the CELTIC-NEXT label only under the condition that the CL will be submitted within a very short delay.
-Otherwise the CELTIC-NEXT label may be withdrawn for that company.
+In case the CLD will not be available when the assignment of the CELTIC-NEXT label takes place those companies will receive the CELTIC-NEXT label only under the condition that the CLD will be submitted within a very short delay of two weeks.
+Otherwise, the CELTIC-NEXT label may be withdrawn for that company.
 As the withdrawal of the label may have an impact for the whole project it is strongly advised that all participants take care to send the CLD before the assessments start.

 As explained in the following chapter the DoA part must be signed together with the Confirmation Letter part as one agreement.
 Differently to previous projects the DoA needs now to be signed for each individual project.
-With the DoA part the partner agrees to accept the rules of the CFA as referred to in the Project Cooperation Agreement (PCA)
+With the DoA part, the partner agrees to accept the rules of the CFA as referred to in the Project Cooperation Agreement (PCA).

-2.2.2 CELTIC-NEXT Frame Agreement (CFA)
+1.2.2 CELTIC-NEXT Frame Agreement (CFA)